HappyBluePizza/learn-minecraft/instructions.md

 I got some stuff but where did it go?
 Press `e` to find out.

-To place or use things hold command and click with your mouse at where you want to put it.
+To place,eat, or use things hold command and click with your mouse at where you want to put it or hold your mouse down and you'll start eating..
 If you want to break or hurt something hold or click it with your mouse.

 There are many ways to die in minecraft one the ways is to get killed by a monster, to stay away from them build a house with light so they can't get in or spawn in.
 Don't forget never to dig straight down or you could fall in lava, loose all of your stuff and die.